Timeline of the Russo-Ukrainian war (1 June 2025 – 31 August 2025): 7 August

 Russian Telegram channels claimed that unknown drones attacked the Afipsky oil refinery and the drones attacked a military base in Slavyansk-on-Kuban.
 In Surovikino, Volgograd Oblast, two train stations were attacked.
 The regional governor Andrey Bocharov said that a fire at the Surovikino station was put out while "sappers" cleared wreckage from the Maksim Gorky station.

 Ukrainian prosecutors charged the administrator of Detention Center No. 2, in Rostov Oblast, in absentia with the "torture and death" of Ukrainian journalist Victoria Roshchyna.

 Geolocated footage showed that Russian forces took the town of Sobolivka, west of Kupiansk and north of Myrove.
 Geolocated footage showed that Russian forces advanced to the center of Katerynivka, northwest of Toretsk and central Shcherbynivka, indicating that Russian forces likely recently completed the seizure of Toretsk.

 The HUR claimed to have carried out a series of attacks in Crimea that destroyed or damaged three Russian radar stations and a Project 02510 BK-16 landing craft.

-Published Russian naval documents showed that the Buyan-class corvette Vyshniy Volochyok was damaged from colliding with the civilian tanker Nazan in Temryuk Bay while maneuvering to evade attacking Ukrainian drones.
+Published Russian naval documents showed that the Buyan-M-class corvette Vyshniy Volochyok was damaged from colliding with the civilian tanker Nazan in Temryuk Bay while maneuvering to evade attacking Ukrainian drones.